 These reactions were conditioned, of course.
 I’m a product of western culture, in which values like autonomy, self-reliance, strength, action and the like tend to be privileged over values like interdependence, connection, community, vulnerability, and introspection.
 Then there’s that Roman Catholic upbringing.
-There’s much that’s rich and beautiful about Catholicism, and also much too much I cannot accept as an adult.
+There’s so much that’s rich and beautiful about Catholicism, and also much I can only relate to in a mytho-poetic way.
 Perhaps my reactions also were gendered to some degree.

 My early encounters with Buddhism actually helped me discover the Christian contemplative tradition.
 D.T.
 Suzuki sings the praises of various Christian mystics in one of his books – names that were unfamiliar to me when I encountered them there 20 years ago.
 I soon learned that a form of sitting practice that’s often called centering prayer today was developed and preserved in Christian monastic communities through the ages, and that there was a budding lay movement (catalyzed by monks) that embraced it.

-I sat in that tradition for many years, and I think my sitting practice ultimately contributed to the dismantling of my Christian religious worldview.
-(This doesn’t happen for most who sit in that context, and I’m not saying it should, but this was my experience.)
+I sat in that tradition for many years, and I think my sitting practice ultimately contributed to the disintegration of my Christian religious worldview.
+(This doesn’t happen for most who sit in that context, and I’m not saying it should, but this was my experience then.)
 I continued to sit alone for 10 years before making my way to Zen.
 And, Zen ultimately helped me appreciate the contemplative strain of my birth tradition in new ways.

 I decided to take refuge on this Zen path, in part, because I began to feel that what I was looking for wasn’t to be found in solitude, at least not in my case.
-I wanted a supportive context, open and devoid of dogma, and I sensed I would find kindred spirits within BoWZ.
+I wanted a supportive context, open and devoid of dogma, and I sensed I would find kindred spirits along the Zen path.